This page provides an overview of the Kubernetes Engine dashboards available in Google Cloud Platform Console.

 troubleshooting issues, and when working with multiple Kubernetes Engine

 clusters or Google Cloud Platform projects.
-Rather than using the command-line
+Rather than using the

 The following dashboards are available for Kubernetes Engine: